Have a 9-inch pie plate ready, and a place in your fridge ready for where the assembled pie will chill.

 Assemble the pie:

 Spoon the rest of the Blueberry Sauce evenly over the pudding.
-Then top this with the rest of the pudding.
+Top this with the rest of the pudding mixture.

-Scoop the remainder of the whipped cream onto the top of the pie, spreading it to cover the entire surface.
+Scoop the remaining whipped cream onto the top of the pie and spread it to cover the entire surface.

 Loosely cover the top of the pie with plastic wrap, and place the pie in the fridge to chill, for at least four hours or overnight.